Our climate is changing and B.C.’s Climate Preparedness and Adaptation Strategy is helping to ensure we’re ready for it.

 - Climate Preparedness and Adaption Strategy (summary)

-All people in B.C., from individuals to businesses, Indigenous communities and local governments to associations and non-governmental organizations can provide feedback on the proposed actions for 2022-25 in the strategy as well as the draft guiding principles.
-Input will be used to finalize actions and inform the implementation plan for the next phase of the strategy starting in 2022.
+Public engagement on the proposed actions for 2022-25 in the strategy as well as the draft guiding principles was held from June 9 – August 12, 2021.
+This feedback is being used to finalize actions and inform the implementation plan for the next phase of the strategy anticipated for release in 2022.

 View summaries of previous engagements that led to the development of the strategy.